juji-io/datalevin/doc/transact.md

 empty, because it would be dangerous to bypass data integrity checks.

-### Entities with staged transactions in Datalog store
+## Transactable Entities in Datalog store

 In other Datalog DBs (Datomic®, DataScript, and Datahike) `d/entity` returns a type that errors on associative updates.
 This makes sense because Entity represents